Design Faculty Learning Systems

 • Yes.
 This service often builds on earlier assessment or leadership development work, using those insights to inform system design.
 It can also stand on its own when schools are ready to focus directly on coherence and long-term structures.

 • Equity-informed practice is woven throughout the design of faculty learning systems.
-This includes attending to how bias can show up in observation, feedback, goal-setting, and decision-making, and designing structures that support fair, reflective, and consistent practice across faculty.
-The aim is not compliance, but more thoughtful judgment and shared responsibility for learning across difference.
+This includes attending to how bias can show up in observation, feedback, goal-setting, and decision-making, and designing structures that support faculty across career stages without relying on fixed assumptions about experience or expertise.
+The goal is to foster reciprocal learning, challenge default hierarchies of expertise, and create more equitable access to growth across difference.

 • Yes.
 Findings and design recommendations can be adapted into presentations for different audiences, including board presentations or faculty sessions, with slide decks and facilitated conversations as appropriate.